danieljrenfro/iheart_tech_challenge/README.md

 # iHeartMedia - Music Lab - Code Challenge

+## Setup Instructions
+Follow these instructions to setup the front and backend of this project.

+---

 This challenge is designed to give us an idea of what point in the code spectrum you're currently on.
 There are no tricks, deceptive or complex issues to work through.